JurijsNazarovs/JurijsNazarovs.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Jurijs is a PhD student in the Department of Statistics at the University of Wisconsin - Madison.
-His main research focus is on statistical and computational aspects of temporal data analysis and deep probabilistic models in different areas, including computer vision and particularly Brain Imaging.
+I am a PhD student in the Department of Statistics at the University of Wisconsin - Madison.
+My main research focus is on statistical and computational aspects of temporal data analysis and deep probabilistic models in different areas, including computer vision and particularly Brain Imaging.
+Check out my publications in the "Publications" tab.

+I'm looking for intern/full-time positions for Summer 2021!
+If you are interested, please feel free to contact me.